actano/pact-broker-cli/README.md

                                                             # Default: false
-  --webhookTargetBasicAuthUsername                          # Username for basic auth if needed --webhookTargetBasicAuthPassword                          # Password for basic auth if needed --force                                                   # Always create the webhook, regardless of if it exists or not
+  --webhookTargetBasicAuthUsername                          # Username for basic auth if needed --webhookTargetBasicAuthPassword                          # Password for basic auth if needed --force                                                   # Always create the webhook, whether it exists or not

+Description:
-It Will create a webhooks to the Pact Broker.
+    Creates a webhook to the Pact Broker.
 ```

 ### publish